 The Verdict?
 The UE Megablast is the loudest UE speaker around with a max volume of 93 dB.
 It can produce crystal clear 360 degree rich sound performance with heart-pounding bass.
 It also supports wireless connectivity with other Megablast and Meagboom speakers and supports true wireless stereo pairing.
 The speaker is very durable and even comes with IP67 waterproof resistance, which means that you can fully immerse this speaker underwater without any issues.
 If you are looking for one of the loudest portable speakers from Ultimate Ears, we highly recommend the UE Megablast.

-#7 Loudest Bose Bluetooth Speaker: Bose S1 Pro
+#7 Best Bose PA Speaker: Bose S1 Pro Loudest Bluetooth Speaker

 |Bose S1 Pro Loudest Bluetooth Speaker Specs:|

 ✔️Good bass response

 |🚫Not as loud as the Aiwa Exos 9|